 - Wild animals tend to migrate between their summer and winter habitats in the spring and fall, so watch out for more animals crossing roadways during the spring and fall.

 There are more injuries due to moose encounters than any other wild animal in North America.
 Moose are prevalent in Pinebrook and can be encountered anywhere in our community.
-If you encounter a moose, do not threaten them, and give the animal a wide berth.
-Make sure you have your dog on a leash or by the collar.
+Never feed or attempt to get close to a moose to photograph or capture them on video.
+If you encounter a moose do not threaten them, give the animal a wide berth.
 Never get between a cow and her calf.
 If a moose does charge you, get behind a tree or bush and stay still.
 If under attack, curl up in a ball and cover your head.

 If you encounter a black bear stay calm.
 Do make your presence known by making noise, yell, clap your hands, bang metallic objects together or throw rocks to scare it away.
 Never approach a bear or let it approach you.
 If it does approach you, retreat slowly by walking backwards.
 Never turn and run away.
 Make yourself appear as large as you can.
-If you are attached by a black bear and cannot get away, fight back, kick, scream and yell.
-Be as aggressive as possible.
-If you observe unusual or threatening behavior by a bear, please notify the Utah Division of Wildlife Resources at 801-538-4700.
+If you are attacked by a black bear and cannot get away, fight back, kick, scream and yell; be as aggressive as possible.
+If you observe threatening behavior by a bear notify the Utah Division of Wildlife Resources at 801-538-4700.

 Mountain Lion Encounter

-Mountain lion sightings generally have been made at higher elevations in the Wasatch Mountains.
+Although it is rare, mountain lions have been spotted in the Pinebrook area, as well, although most sightings are at higher elevations in the Wasatch Mountains.
+Never attempt to get close to one of these big cats to photograph or capture them on video.
 Stay on the trails and you are less likely to encounter mountain lions.
 If you encounter a mountain lion, make yourself as BIG as you can, make noise and be prepared to fight back.

 Other Wild Animal Encounters

-Deer, elk, coyotes and fox generally exhibit relatively timid interaction with humans, and they will generally move away from humans that they encounter.
+Most wildlife actively try to avoid contact with the humans that they encounter.
+Never feed or attempt to get close to these wild animals to photograph or capture them on video.
 Make sure you do not get between a mother and its young for all wild animals.
 Follow the recommendations provided earlier in this wildlife information.